an4xdev/TrelloClone/README.md

 This is a project to improve skils with `Blazor` and `ASP.NET Core`.
 The UI was made using [Blazorise](https://blazorise.com/).
 The main point of the application will be project planning, just like in the original application.
-However, unlike the original, the app is planned for local use.

 ## TODO List